ttm/ttm.github.io/_posts/2017-10-04-list-of-workstation-enhancements.markdown

 		- Might be related to a screencast
 		(which might be just another message)
 	- send each message to IRC channels?
+* Plugin to generate images for equations and import images to VIM's interface.
+Useful for presentations.

 * Work with compilation of latex files from inside vim.